HW-Lee/ImageCodec/README.md

 # ImageCodec

+This is the final project of Video Signal Processing in NTHU, 2015, Spring, and the document is just a set of supplementary materials.
+It simply demonstrates how to use these source files to encode/decode an image, and how to integrate/compile the project.
+Because it is complex, I can only show how to use as clearly as possible.
+If you have any problem, please send me an e-mail. (tony123930@yahoo.com.tw)

 ## Requirements
 - Mac OSX [**recommended**] or UNIX (terminal and shell script used)
 - Xcode-build-tools [**recommended**] or g++ compiler